 This page is an overview of the concept of "victim blaming," for those who want to know more about victim blaming in a meta sense for their own writing (and for possibly avoiding it if it's unintended or being more aware in its use if it is intended).
 For fictional examples of victim blaming, please go to Good Victims, Bad Victims.

 "Victim blaming" is, simply put, the concept of placing the responsibility for a misfortune primarily or entirely on the victim of the misfortune.
-When "victim blaming" is referred to, it almost always refers to when someone hurt by someone or something did not actively contribute to the misfortune, yet is still being blamed for their own misfortune.
+"Victim blaming" almost always refers to when someone who was hurt by someone or something did not actively contribute to the misfortune, yet is still being blamed for their own misfortune.

 This is often a trigger, especially for people who have had or who know someone who has had experiences similar to a blamed victim.

 Obvious Victim Blaming